kimbo-slicee/Node.js-Express.js-Cours/4-Async-Patterns/async-pattern.md

-### Async Patterns
+# 🔀 Async Patterns 📋
-In Node.js, asynchronous patterns are essential for managing non-blocking I/O operations, allowing multiple tasks to be handled without waiting for one to complete before starting another.
+In Node.js, asynchronous patterns are essential for managing [non-blocking I/O operations], allowing multiple tasks to be handled without waiting for one to complete before starting another.
 This leads to more efficient and scalable applications.
 Node.js heavily relies on these patterns due to its event-driven architecture.
 Let's explore common asynchronous patterns used in Node.js.
-#### Callback Functions
+#### 1 Callback 📢 Functions
 This is the most basic and original asynchronous pattern in Node.js.
 A callback function is a function passed as an argument to another function and is executed after the asynchronous operation completes.
-#### Promises
+#### 2 Promises
 Promises are an abstraction over callbacks that make the code more readable and easier to manage.
 A Promise represents the eventual completion (or failure) of an asynchronous operation and allows chaining of asynchronous tasks.
-#### Async/Await
+#### 3 Async/Await
 Introduced in ES2017, async/await is syntactic sugar over promises that makes asynchronous code look synchronous.
 It’s one of the most readable patterns and is widely used today.
 **How it works:** An async function always returns a promise.
 Inside it, you can use await to pause execution until the promise is resolved (or rejected), which simplifies the control flow.
 **Benefits:** Clean, linear code that avoids nesting and provides better error handling via try/catch blocks.
-#### Event-Driven Asynchronous Programming
+#### 4 Event-Driven Asynchronous Programming
 Node.js is built on an event-driven architecture, where certain objects (like EventEmitter) emit named events.
 Other parts of the code (listeners) can subscribe to these events and respond asynchronously.
-#### Streams
+#### 5 Streams
 Streams provide an efficient way to handle large amounts of data asynchronously, particularly for I/O-bound tasks like reading files or processing HTTP requests.
 Data is broken down into chunks, and streams can either be readable, writable, or both.
-#### Observables (RxJS)
+#### 6 Observables (RxJS)
 Observables are part of the Reactive Programming paradigm and are heavily used in front-end frameworks like Angular, but can also be used in Node.js.
 Observables represent a stream of asynchronous data and allow you to react to data over time.
-#### Concurrency Control (using async library)
+#### 7 Concurrency Control (using async library)
 In some cases, you need to control the concurrency of asynchronous tasks.
 The async library offers utilities to manage this, such as limiting how many async tasks run concurrently.
-### Summary
-Node.js offers several asynchronous patterns that allow you to manage non-blocking I/O operations efficiently:
-**Callbacks** – Basic but can lead to callback hell.<br>
-**Promises** – More readable and composable than callbacks.<br>
-**Async/Await** – Syntactic sugar over promises, offering a synchronous-like flow.<br>
-**Event-Driven** – Great for handling real-time events.<br>
-**Streams** – Efficient for handling large data sets chunk by chunk.<br>
-**Observables** – Reactive programming with streams of asynchronous data.<br>
-**Concurrency Control** – Tools like async for managing parallel tasks.<br>
-Each pattern has its use cases, and understanding when to use which pattern can help you write cleaner, more efficient, and scalable Node.js applications.
 ### Difference Between Async patterns and Promises
 The difference between async patterns and Promises lies in how they are structured 📚 and used to handle asynchronous operations in JavaScript and Node.js.